-Situated in the heart of the Anglia Ruskin University Campus (off East Road, Cambridge), the Mumford Theatre is a university theatre presenting a range of professional touring, local community and student theatre.
-It also presents music events including a series of free lunchtime recitals.
+Situated in the heart of the Anglia Ruskin University's Cambridge campus, the Mumford Theatre presents a range of professional touring, local community and student theatre.
+We also host music events, including a series of free lunchtime concerts.

-With an excellent tiered seating arrangement, the Mumford Theatre is able to boast an enviable reputation for offering a good view from all 270 of its seats.
+With an excellent tiered seating arrangement, we're able to boast an enviable reputation for offering a good view from all 270 of our seats.

-The Mumford Theatre now forms part of the Faculty of Arts, Law and Social Sciences.
+The Mumford Theatre now forms part of Anglia Ruskin's Faculty of Arts, Law & Social Sciences.